AndrewMaksimchuk/learn_words/README.md

 ### Commands

+`check` - check if word exist in dictionary
 `run` - run application in background.
 `update` - get "words" file content and add to
 "dictionary.json" file with transformation that